MaximusPrimeForever/Illumination-Theory/README.md

 ### Options
 The script allows you to configure the following values:
-- Image width
+- Image width - in pixels (higher resolution generally results in a cleaner image).
 - Aspect ratio - ratio of image width and height.
 - Vertical FOV - how wide the image is vertically (affects horizontal FOV as well of course).
-- Sample rate - how many rays are simulated per pixel.
+- Sample rate - how many rays are simulated per pixel (higher values generate a cleaner image).
-- Trace depth - how many times a ray can bounce around the scene until it dies.
+- Trace depth - how many times a ray can bounce around the scene until it dies  (higher values generate better reflections/refractions).
 - Thread count - how many threads to run in parallel while rendering.
 This can be increased past the actual CPU core count to divide the image into smaller parts, and thus potentially increasing performance.

 **Note**: if rendering a complex scene with parameters turned up on all cores, the render WILL use up ALL of the CPU.